root-project/web/manual/math/index.md

 _**Example**_

-An example of using the {% include ref class="TMultiLayerPerceptron" %} can be found in the `mlpHiggs.C` macro in the `$ROOTSYS/tutorials/legacy/mlp` directory.
+An example of using the {% include ref class="TMultiLayerPerceptron" %} can be found in the {% include tutorial name="mlpHiggs" %} macro in the `$ROOTSYS/tutorials/legacy/mlp` directory.

 ## Quadp